 It is imperative to make a will.
 Too often lawyers come across files where an individual dies without a will (i.e. “intestate”), leaving behind a messy estate to be wrapped up and distributed.
 People often wonder who inherits an intestate person’s estate.

-When a person dies intestate in Ontario, the distribution of his or estate is governed by the intestacy rules set out at Part II of the Succession Law Reform Act.
+When a person dies intestate in Ontario, the distribution of his or her estate is governed by the intestacy rules set out at Part II of the Succession Law Reform Act.
 The Succession Law Reform Act provides for a list of individuals, in hierarchical order, who the law presumes the deceased would have wanted to leave money to.
 For example:

 - if you are married and have no children at the time of your death, your spouse inherits your entire estate;